-Buddhist gods and goddesses in the Buddhist pantheon have different meanings, forms and origins.
-These Buddhist gods exist as divinities throughout the 6 realms of existence and thousands of world cycles.
-However, Buddhas and Buddhist gods should be considered mutually exclusive.
+Buddhist gods in the Buddhist pantheon have different meanings, forms and origins.
+These Buddhist deities along with Buddhas and Bodhisattvas have always existed as divinities throughout the 6 realms of existence and thousands of world cycles.

 - Devas and Brahmas – heavenly beings that exist in five main heavens that are structured in layers above the human realm.
-Additionally, they can exist in material or immaterial form.
+They can exist in material or immaterial form.

 - Nagas – are semi-divine beings who exist in the form of snakes and they can take human form.
-The most infamous naga “Mara” tempted the Buddha while he was meditating under the bodhi tree on the verge of enlightenment.
 Nagas are associated with bodies of water such as lakes and rivers.

 - Kinnaras – mythical half human, half bird creatures that come from the Himalayas and assist humans in times of trouble.
 They are in a perpetual state of bliss and are always dancing and singing.

 - Garudas – the garudas are giant birds who are enemies of the nagas and are often depicted grasping a snake in their claws.
 They have limited divine characteristics and some can take human form if necessary.

 - Dharmapala – this is a Sanskrit word that translates literally as “Protector of the Dharma”.
 Dharmapala are actually Buddhas or Bodhisattvas that have taken the form of fierce protectors of the faith e.g. Yamantaka.